 The World Health Organization defines MENTAL HEALTH as “a state of well-being in which the individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively, and is able to make a contribution to his or her community.”

-As a Mental Health First Aid Canada Facilitator and Instructor, I provide MHFA STANDARD (VIRTUAL), and MHFA BASIC .
+As a Mental Health First Aid Canada Facilitator, I provide MHFA STANDARD (VIRTUAL), and MHFA BASIC .
 In my STRESS BUSTERS training, I teach strategies and techniques to help you prioritize self-care, manage stress better, and build resilience.

 If you are experiencing a mental health EMERGENCY or CRISIS,

 - call 911, go to the nearest emergency room or follow the emergency instructions provided by your doctor, mental health professional or care team.
 If your community has a mental health car, you can call 911 to request it.

 - call 1-800-SUICIDE (1-800-784-2433) to get help right away, any time of day or night.
 It’s a free call.